 To decorate, I frosted the cake with lavender buttercream before using a small spatula to create diagonal swipes all around the sides.
 Then, I used Wilton Tip 2D to pipe swirls all around the top, spaced about ½ inch apart, before sprinkling more culinary lavender on top of the cake.
 I finished the look by placing some candied lemon slices in between each lavender buttercream swirl.
 I followed this recipe to make the candied lemon slices, but halved the recipe and used one small lemon for the slices.

-However you choose to decorate, this cake is so light and refreshing, earthy, aeromatic, and just such a beautiful flavor pairing!
+However you choose to decorate, this cake is so light and refreshing, earthy, aromatic, and just such a beautiful flavor pairing!
 It’s sure to make any spread stand out and I hope you love it as much as I do.

 Lemon Lavender Cake